shancarter/ucb-dataviz-fall-2013/classes/thinking-critically-with-data/index.md

 ---
 Moving forward.

+##Housekeeping

+• Are you a member of the [class Google Group](https://groups.google.com/forum/#!forum/ucb-datavis-2013)?
+Are you sure?

+• A review of homework – common mistakes, solutions, questions.

+• Office hours

+##Critique
+Mihir and Aaron will be discussing this chart TKTK.

 ##Lecture
 [Sit back and enjoy](lecture.html).

 ##Lab
 Say you're a sports reporter covering the Oakland Athletics and you heard one of your sources talk about a shift in the way the game is played.
 Your source, a batting coach, says he tells his hitters to swing aggressively no matter the pitch count – in the past, he had told them to be more defensive when they had two strikes, opting to put the ball in play rather than strike out.
 As a result, your source says, players are striking out much more than they used to: last year, the team struck out more than than any time in franchise history.

+##R

 1. As a journalist who's literate with data, what might be a logical way to assess the veracity of this claim and provide insight on this trend to your readers?
 Where might you get data to prove or disprove this claim?